-Points Available 5 4 3 0 - 0- five and 10 minutes. four and five minutes or 10 three and four minutes or Presentation is shorter than three minutes or had to be stopped at 12 minutes.
+Points Available 5 4 3 0 Length of live reading presentation Presentation is between five and 10 minutes.
+Presentation is between four and five minutes or 10 and 11 minutes.
+Presentation is between three and four minutes or 11 and 12 minutes.
+Presentation is shorter than three minutes or had to be stopped at 12 minutes.